Data Logger GUI

 It can be used in conjunction with the SpikeGadgets’ Logger Dock or Main Control Unit (MCU).
 The Data Logger GUI can be opened directly, or from Trodes using the “Merge with logger data” menu item under “File” when an environmental record is opened in playback mode.

-Mounting SD Card
+Mounting SD Cards

 figure 1: Data Logger GUI with SD card mounted in MCU

-Once you have finished your recording, you need to download the data to your computer.
 To start this process, insert the SD card into the Logger Dock or MCU.
 The Logger Dock or MCU should be turned on and connector to your computer via a USB connection.
 After opening the Data Logger GUI, The SD card will be listed with the control unit you are using under “Detected Storage Devices”.
 If your control unit does not appear on this list, click the refresh list button, and it should appear.

 NOTE: The MCU must be running firmware version 3.19 or later to be used with the DataLoggerGUI.